 Providing and improving our services.
 We use data to provide and improve the services we offer and perform essential business operations.
 This includes operating the services, maintaining and improving the performance of the services, including developing new features, research, and providing customer support.
 Examples of such uses include the following.

 Communications.
 We use data we collect to deliver and personalize our communications with you.
-For example, we may contact you by email or other means to inform you when a subscription is ending, let you know when security updates are available, remind you about items left in your online shopping cart, or tell you that you need to take action to keep your account active.
+For example, we may contact you by email or other means to inform you when a subscription is ending, let you know when security updates are available, remind you about items left in your online shopping cart, update you or inquire about a service or repair request, invite you to participate in a survey, or tell you that you need to take action to keep your account active.
 Additionally, you can sign up for email subscriptions and choose whether you wish to receive promotional communications from Microsoft by email, SMS, physical mail, and telephone.
 For information about managing email subscriptions and promotional communications, please visit the Access and Controls section of this privacy statement.

 Advertising.
 Many of our services are supported by advertising.
 We use the data we collect to help select the ads Microsoft delivers - whether on our own services or on services offered by third parties.
 The ads we select may be based on your current location, search query, or the content you are viewing.
 Other ads are targeted based on your likely interests or other information that we learn about you over time using demographic data, search queries, interests and favorites, usage data, and location data - which we refer to as "interest-based advertising" in this statement.
 Microsoft does not use what you say in email, chat, video calls or voice mail, or your documents, photos or other personal files to target ads to you.
 You may opt out of receiving interest-based advertising from Microsoft by visiting our opt-out page.
 More information about advertising controls is available in the Access and Controls section of this privacy statement.
 Further details regarding our advertising-related uses of data include: